Urban cycling in Quebec City: bike lanes, routes, and top spots

 Range40 to 80 km

-Quebec City's bike-sharing system allows you to pick up a bike at one station and drop it off at another, without worrying about parking or maintenance.
+Quebec's bike-sharing system allows you to take a bike from one station and return it to another, without worrying about parking or maintenance.
 Ideal for short visits, occasional trips, and tourists who want to explore without commitment.
-A simple, economical, and ecological urban mobility tool.
+A simple, economical, and eco-friendly urban mobility tool.

 FormatStation to station

-Quebec City is one of the northern cities that has made winter cycling a reality.
-Plowed paths, communities of winter cyclists, and a culture of active mobility in all seasons make Quebec City a model for northern cities worldwide.
+Quebec is one of the northern cities that has made winter cycling a reality.
+Snow-cleared trails, winter cycling communities, and a culture of active mobility year-round make Quebec a model for northern cities worldwide.

-Several hundred brave (or reasonable, depending on their philosophy) cyclists continue to pedal in Quebec City even when the thermometer drops below twenty degrees Celsius.
-Prioritized plowed paths, studded tires, technical clothing, and a supportive community: winter cycling is a subculture in its own right that fascinates visitors from around the world.
+Several hundred brave cyclists (or reasonable, depending on their own philosophy) keep pedaling in Quebec even when the thermometer drops below minus twenty.
+Priority snow-cleared trails, studded tires, technical clothing, and a supportive community: winter cycling is a subculture in its own right that fascinates visitors from around the world.

 EquipmentStudded tires, layers